Captivating 3D Imagery Using Layered Resin & Acrylic Paints

 Riusuke Fukahori working on one of his 3D Resin Goldfish Paintings

-The first thing you’ll need to create realistic 3D paintings is patience.
-The process requires a step-by-step technique – building up layer upon layer of resin and acrylic paint – with drying time in between layers.
+The first thing you’ll need to create realistic 3D resin paintings is patience.
+The 3D resin art process requires a step-by-step technique – building up layer upon layer of resin and acrylic paint – with drying time in between layers.
 Diligence, practice and patience (there’s that word again) will enable you to achieve startling results.

 Topically, ideas of what to paint run the gamut from geometric shapes that “pop” off the wall, to realistic-looking aquatic creatures that seem to swim right out of the artists tableau.
 It seems many artisans choose sea creatures - as epoxy resin makes for the perfect aquatic-looking environment – but of course, the options are only limited by one’s imagination…

-Here are some 3D Painting sites we found for ideas with captivating imagery:
+Here are some 3D Resin Painting sites we found for ideas with captivating imagery:

 The last link even features 3D Resin Art for sale – for the less adventurous who still want to obtain some of this incredible artwork.
 For the rest of you – you know where to get your epoxy resin…and thank You!